michutka198kit/EPM-os/README.md

 ## 🛠️ How To Use
 - On open, it will ask for a **master password**.
 - Enter a password you will use forever to create a user.
+(Currently There Is An Issue With This, You Have To Run As Admin To Create A New User.
+A Fix For This Will Come Soon)
 - Get To Managing Better!

 ---